February Interfaith Explorer Newsletter Here

 Introductory Statement spoken before each meeting

 History teaches us that many of the world’s conflicts are rooted in religious strife.
-Here in San Francisco, the San Francisco Interfaith Council (SFIC) seeks to “Celebrate our diverse faiths and spiritual traditions, bring people together to build understanding and serve our community,” and thus, counter that historical trend.
+Founded in 1988, the San Francisco Interfaith Council (SFIC) seeks to counter this historical trend by “Celebrating our diverse faiths and spiritual traditions, bringing people together to build understanding and serving our community.”

-We count as our constituents the 800 congregations in the City and County of San Francisco, their respective judicatories, sectarian educational and healthcare institutions, as well as the faith-based social service agencies that provide the social safety net for our most vulnerable residents.
+We count as our constituents the 800 congregations in the City and County of San Francisco, their respective judicatories, sectarian educational and healthcare institutions, and the faith-based social service agencies that provide the social safety net for our most vulnerable residents.